Does Matthew 16:19 Support the Idea of a Pope?

 No where in the Bible are believers encouraged to follow some supreme & infallible bishop (aka Pope) in Rome.
 Other than Matthew 16:19, the best support Catholics can concoct is 1 Peter 5:13, which is pretty feeble evidence, to be honest.
 Whether Peter became the bishop of Rome or not, there’s zero biblical evidence that this position was to have primacy over the worldwide Church.
 In other words, the doctrine of the earthly supremacy of the papacy is unscriptural, which is a huge problem when you consider that the God-breathed Scriptures are the LORD’s blueprint for authentic Christianity.
 In other words, the Bible is the basis for all Christian doctrine & practice and any corrections thereof (2 Timothy 3:16-17 & 1 Corinthians 4:6).

-A good example of why this is so important can be observed in pope Francis recently saying that “homosexuality is no longer a sin” (you can read about it here), which of course contradicts what the God-breathed Scriptures clearly say on the topic (it also contradicts the official doctrine of the Catholic sect).
+A good example of why this is so important can be observed in pope Francis recently suggesting that homosexuality is no longer a sin (you can read about it here), which of course contradicts what the God-breathed Scriptures clearly say on the topic (it also contradicts the official doctrine of the Catholic sect).
 This is Exhibit A on why it’s not a good idea to consider a fallible human being from a dubious sect to be the unquestionable earthly leader of the worldwide Church and (supposedly) infallible in regards to doctrine.
 Francis was certainly wrong here.

 comments powered by Disqus